Reserve fleet: Principal reserve fleets

-The British Reserve Fleet was a repository for British decommissioned warships from c.
-1800 until 1960.
+The British Reserve Fleet was a repository for British decommissioned warships from about 1800 until 1960.

 The United States National Defense Reserve Fleet (NDRF), consisted of about fifty World War II ships that were moored in Suisun Bay (Suisun Bay Reserve Fleet) near San Francisco since the 1950s or '60s.
 The fleet included military cargo ships, troopships and tankers.
 As of mid-2021 there are just two ships anchored in that area.
 Additional NDRF vessels are moored at the fleet sites at Newport News, Virginia (James River Reserve Fleet); Beaumont, Texas (Beaumont Reserve Fleet); and at designated outported berths.

 Alternatives

-In practice most reserve ships rapidly become obsolete and are scrapped, used for experiments or target practice, sold to other nations (and occasionally to private companies for civilian conversion), or become museum ships or artificial reefs.
+In practice most reserve ships rapidly become obsolete and are scrapped, used for experiments, target practice, sold to other nations (and occasionally to private companies for civilian conversion), become museum ships or artificial reefs.

 Alternatives to reserve fleets include exporting the vessels for shipbreaking, or dismantling.
 More recently, the U.S. Navy has established a program to allow ships, such as Oriskany, to be sunk in selected locations to create artificial reefs.

 Recycling is another option, as in the case of the United States National Defense Reserve Fleet (NDRF), the ships of which are set to be stripped of their paint, cut into pieces, and then recycled.

 Steel from pre-nuclear age ships either mothballed or sunk and raised, called low-background steel, is used in experimental physics when the experiment requires shielding material which is itself only extremely weakly radioactive, emitting less than present-day background radiation; materials which were manufactured after atmospheric nuclear explosions had taken place reflect the higher ambient level of radioactivity that fallout has caused.